-The Company's financial instruments consist of cash, receivables, reclamation bond, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, receivables, reclamation bonds, accounts payable and accrued liabilities and due to related parties.
 All of the Company's financial instruments are carried at amortized cost and their fair value is considered to approximate their carrying value due to their short-term nature or capacity of prompt liquidation.
 The Company has no speculative financial instruments, derivatives, forward contracts, or hedges.